kevinchowder/NYCSubwayCanvas/README.md

 ## Assumptions

+My assumptions are described in more detail in the MVP.

 1) **Family Attitudes Influence Career Choice** - A social science study found that the most influential factor in a child's decision to pursue a career in STEM was parental encouragement (Rodrigues et al. 2011).